hexaxsoftwares/houx.js/README.md

 Details :

-Used as a markup in building the widget user interface.
+Used as it's passed strings a markup in building the widget user interface.

 Example :
 ```javascript